Self-defeating personality disorder: Definition proposed in DSM III-R for further review

 B) The behaviors in A do not occur exclusively in response to, or in anticipation of, being physically, sexually, or psychologically abused.

 C) The behaviors in A do not occur only when the person is depressed.

-Exclusion from DSM-IV
+AMPD

-Historically, masochism has been associated with submissiveness.
-This disorder became politically controversial when associated with domestic violence, which was considered to be mostly caused by males.
-However, a number of studies suggest that the disorder is common.
-In spite of its exclusion from DSM-IV in 1994, it continues to enjoy widespread currency amongst clinicians as a construct that explains many facets of human behaviour.
+The alternative DSM-5 model for personality disorders does not include SDPD; however, it can be diagnosed as Personality Disorder–Trait Specified.

 Millon's subtypes

 Theodore Millon has proposed four subtypes of masochist.
 Any individual masochist may fit into none, one or more of the following subtypes: